 Crude inventories (USOILC=ECI) fell by 5.9 million barrels in the week to April 9 to 492.4 million barrels, compared with analysts' expectations in a Reuters poll for a 2.9 million-barrel drop.

 Refinery utilization rates (USOIRU=ECI) rose by 1 percentage point to 85% of overall capacity.
 That is the highest since March of last year, just before the coronavirus pandemic caused refiners to severely restrict processing activities as demand dove.

-"All in all, it was a very supportive report," said Phil Flynn, senior analyst at Price Futures Group in Chicago.
+"A big jump in refinery runs suggests strong refining demand," said Phil Flynn, senior analyst at Price Futures Group in Chicago.
 "It really looks like we're getting a return to some more solid demand numbers and that should keep us going."

 Our Standards: The Thomson Reuters Trust Principles.